dynamsoft-docs/license-server-docs/dshosting/index.md

 > This article is about Dynamsoft-Hosting License Tracking, if you would rather track license usage yourself using your own self-hosting License Tracking Server, please see [Self-hosting License Tracking]({{site.selfhosting}}index.html).

-> If you have not purchased any Dynamsoft SDK license that requires usage tracking, please see [how to purchase a license]({{site.about}}purchase.html).

 The following assumes you have purchased a trackable license and have chosen "Dynamsoft-Hosting" on the "Activate License" page in the [customer portal](https://www.dynamsoft.com/customer/license/fullLicense).

+If you have not purchased any Dynamsoft SDK license that requires usage tracking, please see [how to purchase a license]({{site.about}}purchase.html).

 ## Activate the License